Landis, Dennis

 Simonson joined the Unitarian Church of the Larger Fellowship in the 1950s.
 Since then he has attended Channing Memorial Church in Newport, Rhode Island and the Unitarian Church of Arlington, Virginia.
 On retiring from the Navy, he moved to Reading, Pennsylvania and took a job with a large engineering firm.
 There he joined the historic First Unitarian Universalist Church of Berks County, Reading, Pennsylvania and “fell in love with” the history and theology of Universalism.
 He has been on the board of the Joseph Priestley District, a president of the Pennsylvania Universalist Convention, and on the board of the Murray Grove Association.

 Nelson and his wife Caroline have five children, eight grandchildren, and three great grandchildren.
 He is now fully retired and lives in a community run by the United Church of Christ outside of Reading, Pennsylvania.
+He served on the board of the Joseph Priestley District of the UUA, as President of the Pennsylvania Universalist Convention, and on the Board of the Murray Grove Association.
+He died in July 2023 at the age of 96.

 Articles: George de Benneville, James Shrigley